Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-We debug our error and our code ran and we got the value.
+We debugged the error, our code ran and we got the value.

 ### TypeError